 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult a dermatologist about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.
 Do you have any questions about Keratosis Pilaris Treatment?
 Would you like to schedule an appointment with an internationally recognized, award winning, best rated dermatology specialist Dr. Susan Bard of Manhattan Dermatology?
-Please contact our clinic for consultation with cosmetic and laser dermatologist.
+Please contact our clinic for consultation with cosmetic dermatologist.
 Dr. Susan Bard has either authored or reviewed and approved this content.

 In The Press

 Call now to make an appointment with our award winning, board certified NYC Dermatology doctors regarding your health.
 We look forward to seeing you!book online now (212) 378-9987